D1981miranda/xuggest/README.md

+###
 Xuggest_

-Experiment with with your autosuggest model, with this
+Demo autocomplete algorithms with this cmd line wrapper.

+Build on ncurses.